Advantages and Disadvantages Nuclear Power:

 What Is Nuclear Power?

-Nuclear energy or power is created by splitting uranium or plutonium atoms through chains reactions in nuclear reactors by processes called nuclear fissions.
+Nuclear energy or power is created by splitting uranium or plutonium atoms through chains of reactions in nuclear reactors through processes called nuclear fissions.
 The energy released from splitting atoms is used to heat the water into steam.

 This steam is then turned into a turbine, which creates usable electricity.
-Researchers have recently discovered that thorium’s are another’s the fuel that can be used for nuclear power.
+Researchers have recently discovered that thorium’s another fuel that can be used for nuclear power.
 It is already being used in countries like India and Russia.
-Now that we know what nuclear power is and how it can be used, let’s take a closer look at its pros & cons.
+Now that we know what nuclear power is and how it can be used let’s take a closer look at its pros & cons.